-My work is inspired by the varying landscapes that I have seen as I slowly travel the world.
-Many of my recent artworks were influenced by the dramatic scenery in Reykjavik, Iceland.
+As an artist, my work is inspired by the varying landscapes that I have seen as I slowly travel the world.
+Many of my artworks take influence from the dramatic scenery in Reykjavik, Iceland.

 I make abstract seascape and landscape artworks using acrylic paint and resin.
-I have always been fascinated and mesmerised by the sky and light, and it is my aim to capture the essence and awe-inspiring emotion that a dramatic landscape evokes by highlighting the different tonal and mood effects that light has on nature, creating artworks that resonate with the viewer.
+The sky and light have always fascinated me.
+The different tonal and mood effects that light has on nature is of great inspiration to my work.
+It is my aim to capture the essence and awe-inspiring emotion that a dramatic landscape evokes.

-I am an abstract artist living and working in Liverpool, England.
 My work is influenced by what I see on my travels around the world.
-Instead of recreating a landscape, I aim to capture its essence, expression and emotion.
+As a result, instead of recreating a landscape, I aim to capture its essence, expression and emotion.

-There are many layers to my work; my process involves thickly applying paint, scraping and pushing it into the canvas, adding and subtracting until the work forms its own identity and story.
-It is an unpredictable journey where the outcome is discovered by the method and material.
-My goal is to create engaging art, prompting dialogue and contemplation, to allow the viewer to draw on their imagination and see the work in their own individual way.
+Creating my artwork is an unpredictable journey where the outcome is discovered by the method and material.
+My goal is to create engaging art, which prompts dialogue and contemplation.
+Therefore, the viewer is encouraged to draw on their imagination and see the work in their own individual way.

-Colour is a universal language that evokes an emotional response in all of us, so I am always aware and mindful when creating a piece of its emotional charge.
-I spend a lot of time mixing my palette of colours to find the right tones to embody the feeling I am trying to evoke.
+Colour is a universal language that evokes an emotional response in all of us.
+Therefore, I am always aware and mindful when creating a piece of its emotional charge.
+As a result, I spend a lot of time mixing my palette of colours to find the right tones to embody the feeling I am trying to evoke.
 As I adapt and develop on my journey as an artist, so does my personality of painting colours.

 All of my artwork has a story behind it and is inspired by a memory, emotion, location or experience.
-I paint intuitively, using gestural brushstrokes and direct applications of paint with a palette knife, creating intimacy and intensity.
-I want my work to have visual and emotional resonance, for viewers to be drawn into the painting to allow for reflection and contemplation.
+It is my aim for my work to have visual and emotional resonance.
+I want viewers to be drawn into the painting to allow for reflection and contemplation.

-I have a Bachelor of Arts degree in Fine Art, and a Masters in Art History and Curating from Liverpool Hope University where I studied from 2010-2014.
+I achieved a Bachelor of Arts degree in Fine Art, and a Masters in Art History and Curating from Liverpool Hope University where I studied from 2010-2014.